godotengine/godot-website/collections/_article/godot-at-gamescom-2023.md

 ---
 title: "Gamescom, here we go!"
-excerpt: "Join us next week at the Godot booth during gamescom in Cologne from Wednesday 23rd, to Thursday 25th.
+excerpt: "Join us next week at the Godot booth during gamescom in Cologne from Wednesday the 23rd, to Friday the 25th.
 Don't miss the chance to say hello to the Godot team!"
 categories: ["events"]
 author: Emi
 image: /storage/blog/gamescom/2023/gamescom-cover.webp